Clan Agnew: Origins

-The origin of the name Agnew is disputed, although it is likely to have been Norman, from the Agneaux or Aygnell family in the Barony d'Agneaux.
+The origin of the name Agnew is disputed, although initially it was said to have been Norman, from the Agneaux or Aygnell family in the Barony d'Agneaux.
 It was said that the Agnews first settled in England and then moved to Ireland c.
 1365 becoming the Lords of Larne before coming over to Lochnaw in the mid 14th century.
 The first record of the Norman name in Scotland is William des Aigneus who is witness to a charter signed in Liddesdale between Randulf de Soules and Jedburgh Abbey c.
 1200.

-A separate and less likely origin has also been suggested through the Celtic natives of Ulster, the O'Gnimh, who were the hereditary poets or bards of the O'Neills of Clanaboy, and who acquired the anglicized name of Agnew.
-This origin supports Sir George Mackenzie of Rosehaugh (1631/1691) lawyer and heraldic writer who wrote "Agnew - The Chief is Agnew of Lochnaw, whose predecessors came from Ireland, Rego 2do, being a son of ye Lord Agnews, alias Lord of Larne.
+A separate and more likely origin, on current research, has been suggested through the Celtic natives of Ulster, the O'Gnimh, who were the hereditary poets or bards of the O'Neills of Clanaboy, and who acquired the anglicized name of Agnew.
+This origin is supported by Sir George Mackenzie of Rosehaugh (1631/1691) lawyer and heraldic writer who wrote "Agnew - The Chief is Agnew of Lochnaw, whose predecessors came from Ireland, Rego 2do, being a son of ye Lord Agnews, alias Lord of Larne.
 There he gott the keeping of the King's castell of Lochnaw, and was made Heritable Constable yrof".
 Hector McDonnell suggests that the O'Gnimhs and the Agnews descend from Alastair (d.1299), second son of Domhnall (d.
 1249), son of Raghnall (d.
 1207), son of Somerled, Lord of the Isles (d.
 1164).
 This would give the Agnews a shared origin with the Clan Donald.